WithPrecedent/snickerdoodle/docs/tutorial.md

 ## Create Remote Repository

 Go to your GitHub Repositories page and click "+".
 Name the new repository that you are creating the same as the "repo_name" you will use in answering the questionnaire.
+In the repository, change Settings/Actions/General/Workflow Permissions to "Read and Write Permissions."
+This is necessary for the repository documentation to be properly deployed.

 ## Create Local Repository